While many of our students go on to careers in theatre, television and film, that’s not the primary goal for the AIS Theatre Program.

 Each year, we put on two Upper School mainstage productions, one Middle School mainstage production and three IB Diploma Program Theatre student showcases.

-Pieces are selected that encourage students to think about global issues and challenging topics.
+The productions selected encourage students to think about global issues and challenging topics.
 Through playing a role or participating in the production behind the scenes, students learn to work with others as well as empathize with characters and cultures different from their own.

 Beyond being artists and craftsmen, our students become entrepreneurs.
 For each show, students oversee the business side of the production (e.g., marketing and publicity) as well as the technical side (e.g., lighting, set design and costume design).
 They hone skills, such as goal setting, time management, and accountability that equip them for success in school and beyond.